What are the dry, peeling patches that appears on the nail bed after you remove your Gel application or your varnish and why do they appear?

 The big myth is that we need to give our nails time to breath in-between manicures.
 The truth is that our nails do not actually breathe.
 They get all their oxygen and food from our bloodstream and not from the environment.

 Does this mean we can continually have varnish on the nail bed?
 Absolutely not, this only means that those big white patches of dryness you see after you remove your varnish, gel or acrylic nail is not an oxygen shortage.

 The answer?
-A 3 week break from varnish, gel or any color.
+A 3 week break from varnish, gel or any colour.

 What advice can we give you?

-- Want an easy solution?
+Want an easy solution?
 Elim compiled the #nakedNails program that has everything you need for those breaks in between.
-It is off course also great for those of us who don’t like wearing color at all.
+It is off course also great for those of us who don’t like wearing colour at all.